-The quiet morning hours can be a an enriching time for focusing on yourself – not just for jamming more work into your day.
+Early rising: the quiet morning hours can be an enriching time for focusing on yourself.

 Waking up at 5am without a strict deadline seems a little twisted.
 Who wouldn’t relish an extra hour of sleep in a world where most of us struggle to make that magic eight-hour quota?